CircleCI-Public/cimg-ruby/README.md

 #### Browsers

 The browsers variant is the same Ruby image but with Node.js, Java, Selenium, and browser dependencies pre-installed via apt.
-The browsers variant can be used by appending `-browser` to the end of an existing `cimg/ruby` tag.
+The browsers variant can be used by appending `-browsers` to the end of an existing `cimg/ruby` tag.
 The browsers variant is designed to work in conjunction with the [CircleCI Browser Tools orb](https://circleci.com/developer/orbs/orb/circleci/browser-tools).
 You can use the orb to install a version of Google Chrome and/or Firefox into your build.
 The image contains all of the supporting tools needed to use both the browser and its driver.